Holmqvist1990/go-inline-html/README.md

 ## Why?

-Quicker bootup for single file Go servers than loading N-files into memory at runtime.
+Optimization for use case where loading N-files into memory at startup is deemed too slow.

 ## Usage.
 ```